This is the Most Common Question and Comment:

 In recent years, some states have also upgraded their knowledge tests with questions that are more focused on attitude, alcohol and drugs, and distracted driving.
 With better cars and better roads, DMV and the National Highway Traffic Safety Administration are simply more concerned with driver behaviors.

-States that have recently changed their tests, have also moved from shorter tests to longer tests (more questions).
+States that have recently changed their tests, have also moved from short tests to more comprehensive tests (more questions).

 Read more: Are Practice Tests Evil?